AmanSingh-77/YTclone/README.md

 # YTclone
-Youtube clone using basic HTML and CSS
+Youtube clone using basic HTML and CSS.